MichaelCurrin/learn-to-code/en/topics/shell/Bash/tutorials/bash_settings_files.md

 ### When they are run

 The "profile" files are read for a login shell.

-Note that `.profile` will be skipped if `.bash_profile` exists.
+According to comment in `.profile` in Bash 5:

+> This file is not read by bash(1), if ~/.bash_profile or ~/.bash_login exists.

 The RC file is for a subshell.